 Takeaway – Segregate your audience and take a personal approach wherever possible.
 Furthermore, use your personal network to gain momentum and ensure that each backer feels like an important part of the process.

-As you can see, PR and marketing is crucial to creating a successful campaign on Kickstarter.
+As you can see, PR and marketing are crucial to creating a successful campaign on Kickstarter.
 However, the above steps outline the specific nature of this approach and how PR kits along with other online resources are often the key to unlocking maximum potential.
 Whether you have an existing customer base or not, friends and family often provide a subtle push to get the campaign moving.
 Furthermore, creating a sense of community and involvement is likely to nurture loyal supporters who will inevitably enhance the visibility and awareness of the campaign.